 We direct our marketing to Educators; never to students.

 Educators are either Direct Purchase Educators or Managed Teachers.
 Managed Teachers are associated with a buying entity such as a school or clinic.
 Managed Teachers can only opt in to email promotional offers if their entity contract permits them to opt in.
 Administrators of Managed Teacher accounts may contact our sales team to ask about discounts or special offers available to entities.

 We provide All Educators with recommendations based on the Educator choices made for the populations they serve to further our shared goal of providing education.
 You agree that Boom Learning is permitted to inform Educators of training opportunities, new Boom Cards, or Boom Learning features or functionality.

 11. Legal authority data requests

-We are required to disclose Personal Information in response to lawful requests by legal authorities, including to meet national security and law enforcement requirements.
-In the event a legal authority asks to access your data, we will direct the requestor to you and will not take action without your prior authorization, unless legally compelled to do so.
-If we are legally compelled to respond to such a request, we will promptly notify you and provide you with a copy of the request unless legally prohibited from doing so.
-If a legal authority is asking for information about a student, the account holder agrees to pass on the notification to the student’s legal guardian and indemnifies us for failing to do so.
+We are required to disclose User Data in response to lawful requests.
+This includes requests by national security and law enforcement officials.
+In the event a legal authority asks to access your data, we will direct the requestor to you.
+We will await your consent, unless we are legally compelled to act without getting your consent.
+If we are legally compelled to act, we will promptly notify you and provide you with a copy of the request unless legally prohibited from doing so.
+If a legal authority is asking for information about a student, you agree to pass the notification to the student’s legal guardian and you indemnify us for your failure to do so.